TechHireWorkshops/Data-Analysis-with-Python/README.md

 	import matplotlib.pyplot as matplot

 One of the most useful graphs we can create is a histogram.
 We can run `df.hist()` to create one, though it can be confusing to look at without some specification.
-We can use the `column` property to choose whats columns to display, and the `by` property to create seperate histograms for different column groups.
+We can use the `column` property to choose whats columns to display, and the `by` property to create separate histograms for different column groups.

 	df.hist(column='Age', by='Pclass')

-This will show us 3 histograms showing passengers by age, one for each of the seperate classes.
+This will show us 3 histograms showing passengers by age, one for each of the separate classes.
 To see the plots we create, we run

 	matplot.show()